How to Calibrate a Refrigerator Thermometers

 A refrigerator thermometer is a device used to measure the temperature inside a refrigerator or freezer.
 It is typically a small, digital thermometer that can be placed on a shelf or attached to the wall of the appliance with a suction cup or magnet.

-By using a refrigerator thermometer, you can ensure that your food is stored at the proper temperature, which can help prevent the growth of harmful bacteria and keep your food fresher for longer.
-It can also help you to identify any issues with your refrigerator’s cooling system, which can be important for avoiding food spoilage and preventing foodborne illness.
+By using a refrigerator thermometer, you can ensure that your food is stored at the proper temperature.
+This can help prevent the growth of harmful bacteria and keep your food fresher for longer.
+It can also help you identify any issues with your refrigerator’s cooling system, which can be important for avoiding food spoilage and preventing foodborne illness.

 How to Calibrate a Refrigerator Thermometer

 Determine whether to use the boiling point method or the freezing point method.
-The boiling point method can be used ideally in elevations that are 1000 feet or less above sea level.
-The freezing point method can be used regardless of the elevation.
+The boiling point method is ideally used at elevations of 1000 feet or less above sea level, while the freezing point method can be used regardless of the elevation.
 Better yet, try both methods for comparison.

-Prepare the boiling water as well as the ice if there isn’t any ice available yet.
-While expecting the water to boil or the water to freeze, check where the calibration nut on the thermometer is found.
+Prepare the boiling water and ice if no ice is available yet.
+While expecting the water to boil or the water to freeze, check where the calibration nut on the thermometer is.
 This nut will enable thermometer adjustments.

-However, digital thermometers don’t have a nut, but a push-button instead.
+Digital thermometers don’t have a nut but a push-button.
 This button only needs to be pressed after following the steps below.

-To use the boiling point method, simply place the thermometer probe or stem into the container with boiling water and wait for at least 30 seconds or 30 seconds indicator on the thermometer stops moving.
+To use the boiling point method, place the thermometer probe or stem into the container with boiling water and wait for at least 30 seconds until the indicator on the thermometer stops moving.

-The reading on the thermometer should be 100 degrees Celsius or 212 degrees Fahrenheit.
+The thermometer’s reading should be 100 degrees Celsius or 212 degrees Fahrenheit.
 To use the freezing point method, fill the container with crushed ice until it is full.
 Add a little tap water to the container to fill in the gaps.
-Place the thermometer probe or stem into the container and wait until the indicator stops moving or await a minimum of 30 seconds.
+Place the thermometer probe or stem into the container and wait until the indicator stops moving, or wait at least 30 seconds.

 The temperature should be at 0 degrees Celsius or 32 degrees Fahrenheit.
-If this reading is achieved, then the thermometer is properly calibrated.
+If this reading is achieved, then the thermometer is calibrated correctly.
 If not, then proceed to the next step.

-To calibrate the thermometer, find the adjuster nut and easily turn it until it reaches the right temperature.
-If using the boiling point method, the temperature should be 212 degrees Fahrenheit or 100 degrees Celsius.
+To calibrate the thermometer, find the adjuster nut and quickly turn it until it reaches the right temperature.
+Using the boiling point method, the temperature should be 212 degrees Fahrenheit or 100 degrees Celsius.

 Refrigerator Evaporator Fan

-The evaporator fan of your refrigerator is found within the freezer compartment.
-It receives the air coming from the evaporator coil and proceeds to circulate the air into the whole unit.
+Your refrigerator’s evaporator fan is located within the freezer compartment.
+It receives air from the evaporator coil and circulates it throughout the unit.

-It functions closely with the damper assembly of your refrigerator which is responsible for controlling how much cold air gets to be distributed into the fresh food compartment of your refrigerator.
+It functions closely with your refrigerator’s damper assembly, which controls how much cold air is distributed into the fresh food compartment.

 Function and Operation

-In normal circumstances, the evaporator fan should function in conjunction with the compressor.
+In normal circumstances, the evaporator fan should function with the compressor.
 However, you will know when your evaporator fan has been damaged because it will affect the performance of your compressor.

 If the evaporator fan stops turning, the cold control sensing bulbs of your fresh food compartment will notice that there is no more airflow.